Oily Bears

 And athletic scholarships should be terminated, period.
 The entire idea is stupid.
 What is an institution of higher learning doing paying for people to come play football or basketball or to swim for them?
 Who says they should?
 Who says it wouldn’t be a better world if Universities went back to the business of education?

 Let’s get rid of the vampires and pimps.
-And let’s have a string of institutions that are actually dedicated to higher learning: to producing smart people.
+And let’s have a string of institutions that are actually dedicated to higher learning: to producing smart people of strong character.
 Let’s value them on the basis of how good they are at doing that.
 And let’s put cost controls on them so that the incredibly obscene rise in tuition costs (fueled by perverse application of federal student loan guarantees) stops.

 The Circuitous Life of Johnson’s Folly